humodz/humodz.github.io/_posts/2023-03-14-package-lock.conflict.md

 ## Why bother comitting the package-lock.json?

 The main benefit, in conjunction with `npm ci`, is making the installation of dependencies reproducible. `npm install` may try to update dependencies if possible.
-This is usually not a problem, but may cause your build and deploy pipeline to fail if a dependency releases a broken update, [like it happened with aws-sdk a few months ago](https://github.com/aws/aws-sdk-js-v3/issues/4060).
+This is usually not a problem, but may cause your deployment pipeline to fail if a dependency releases a broken update, [like it happened with aws-sdk a few months ago](https://github.com/aws/aws-sdk-js-v3/issues/4060).

 Having a lockfile commited and using `npm ci` in place of `npm install` in your deployment pipeline will protect you from this kind of problem.